 Thrive Patch Side Effects

-When I looked online, I didn't see anyone complaining of terrible things when they used the DFT Patch, so that's good.
+When I looked online testimonials, I didn't see anyone complaining of terrible things when they used the DFT Patch, so that's good.

-In the comments below, a few people, have mentioned the Thrive Patch caused rashes, blisters and/or caused red/itchy skin.
+In the comments below, a few people, have mentioned the Patch caused rashes, blisters and/or caused red/itchy skin.
 To reduce this it may be wise to rotate where the patch is placed on the skin.
-Don't put it on the same area all the time.
+Don't place the patch on the same area all the time.

 I think the side effects would probably hinge on whether the ingredients really can get into the body in significant amounts.
 That said, let me make a blanket statement and say:

 - If you take any medications, (like blood thinners) or are breastfeeding or pregnant, show the ingredients to your doctor and pharmacist first.